jrpryer/lore/Ydi-Kaari/GM/SECRETS.md

 - [o] It won't be until later, when the [[War In Heaven]] has introduced true Devils to the Underworld that the distinction between fiends enters the languages of the Sphere.

-A pit fiend might be interpreted by Kanyiiran mortals as one of the [[Muérai|Underworld]]’s countless demonic denizens.
-In general, the [[Muérai|Underworld]] will simply be believed to hold all fiends; the [[Vólat Church]] preaches that the Beyond is located within [[Hræth]] and is the place where all the incarnate wickedness of mortal kind resides, shuffled off the waking minds.
+A pit fiend might be interpreted by Kanyiiran mortals as one of the [[Muéræ|Underworld]]’s countless demonic denizens.
+In general, the [[Muéræ|Underworld]] will simply be believed to hold all fiends; the [[Vólat Church]] preaches that the Beyond is located within [[Hræth]] and is the place where all the incarnate wickedness of mortal kind resides, shuffled off the waking minds.

 # True [[Laws of True Magic]]